PeterKawa/Homey.ink/README.md

 - I primarily edited this nice flavour of Homeydash.com for these reasons:

-1) I wanted it to be able to show all available values on tiles, without touching or "longpress" them, so probably usable at Google Hubs too.
+1) I wanted it to be able to show all available values on tiles, without touching or "longpress" them, so usable at Google Nest Hubs too.

 2) I wanted to make room for as much tiles as possible, so less space used by the info bar.

-3) I tweaked it to appear nice on a tablet running Android Chrome & Fully browsers, added menu item "Tablet"
+3) I tweaked it to appear nice on a tablet running Android Chrome & Fully browsers, added menu item "Tablet".
+This theme also looks cool on a Google Nest Hub.

 # Screenshots: